 |5||Ch 1, sc in each stitch around, join.||16|

 |6||Ch 1, *2sc in first, sc in next 3; repeat * around, join.||20|

 |7-8||Ch 1, sc in each stitch around, join.
 Leaving a long tail to sew to bonnet, fasten off.||20|

 I find it’s easier to sew the ivory and cedar bonnet pieces together by placing them onto a small ball.
 Line up the back base of bonnets together and pin it into place.
 Pull the front edges together and pin them in place at the top center.

 Using a yarn needle and cedar yarn, sew the cedar bonnet headpiece onto the ivory bonnet piece.
-Using the tail end of the beak, stitch to the front top center of bonnet.
+Using the tail end of the beak, stitch to the front top center of the bonnet.

-Ties: Using G-hook, attach yarn to one side front bottom corner of bonnet.
+Ties: Using G-hook, attach yarn to one side front bottom corner of the bonnet.
 Chain 51, slip stitch in the second chain from hook and across.
 Fasten off and weave in ends.
 Repeat for the other side.